 In words, this mechanism hires the agent only if he reports type g, and the transfer depends on the reported period-1 signal.
 Moreover, this transfer is such that, if the agent reports type g, he receives $\kappa \overline{\beta}$ if the first signal matches the outcome, makes a payment of $\kappa \beta$ to the principal if it does not, and has an expected payment from reporting truthfully (for a type-g agent) of 0.
 Now observe that reporting truthfully is optimal for type g.
-He has no incentive to report his initial type as b, as he is hired with an expected transfer of zero if he is truthful.
-Moreover, he has no incentive to misreport his period-1 signal $s_1$ as he receives a positive transfer when the report matches the outcome (and a negative transfer when it does not).
+He has no incentive to report his initial type as b, as truthful reporting leads to him being hired with an expected transfer of zero.
+Moreover, he has no incentive to misreport his period-1 signal s_1 as he receives a positive transfer when the signal matches the outcome (and a negative transfer when it does not).
 Type b receives zero utility from truthful reporting.
-If, instead, the type-b agent misreports his type, he will then find it optimal to report his period-1 signal $s_1$ truthfully (for the same reason that type g does).
-However, type b will now have to make a strictly positive expected payment to the principal (as $\alpha_b < \alpha_g$ ).
-Note that $\kappa$ can always be chosen to be large enough so that this payment will be greater than the utility that type b gets from being hired.
+If, instead, the type-b agent misreports his type as g, he will then find it optimal to report his period-1 signal s_1 truthfully (for the same reason as type-g does). then find it optimal to report his period-1 signal s_1 truthfully (for the same reason as type-g does).
+However, type b will now have to make a strictly positive expected payment to the principal (as $\alpha_b < \alpha_g$). κ can always be chosen to be large enough so that this payment will be greater than the utility that type b gets from being hired.
 Thus, this mechanism achieves the best possible outcome for the principal.